Tugcga/UIChat/README.md

 Call the first function `SendMessageString` to send message from input string to the server (you should manually implement sending to the server).
 Call the second function `ComeMessageString` when the new message come from the server (then it appears on the chat list automatically).
 Also you can add some filters inside the function `SendMessageString` before sending string to the server: cutout some symbols, trim spaces and so on.

 Addon contains simple script `ChatInputController`.
 This script should be added to any object on the scene (for example to the camera).
 When the user press `Enter`, then this script activate the chat input line.
-Press `Enter` again, and the input line will be deactivated.
+Press `Enter` again or `Esc` button, and the input line will be deactivated.